 “And I will give the men who have transgressed My covenant, who have not performed the words of the covenant which they made before Me, when they cut the calf in two and passed between the parts of it—the princes of Judah, the princes of Jerusalem, the eunuchs, the priests, and all the people of the land who passed between the parts of the calf—I will give them into the hand of their enemies and into the hand of those who seek their life.
 Their dead bodies shall be for meat for the birds of the heaven and the beasts of the earth.”
 Jeremiah 34:18-20

-In their covenant made before God in His house to emancipate their slaves, they passed through the parts of an animal cut in two, implying that they wished to be cut asunder if they broke the covenant that they made in God’s house.
-[3]
+During the covenant they made before God in His house to emancipate their slaves, they passed through the parts of an animal cut in two, implying that they wished to be cut asunder if they broke the covenant that they made in God’s house.
+[JFBC]

-Talking about being cut asunder... in Matthew 24:48-51, Jesus spoke of an evil servant who beat his fellow servants.
+Talking about being cut asunder... in Matthew 24:48-51, Jesus told of an evil servant who beat his fellow servants.
 He ate and drank with drunkards.
-Suddenly, his master showed up and had cut him asunder.
-Jesus told this parable in the context of being faithful to Him until He returns.
+Suddenly, his master showed up and had him cut asunder.
+This parable speaks to the mistreatment that Zedekiah and his men gave to their servants.

 “And I will give Zedekiah king of Judah and his princes into the hand of their enemies, into the hand of those who seek their life, and into the hand of the king of Babylon’s army which has gone back from you.”
 Jeremiah 34:21